 Just past Seltun is Grænavatn (Green lake) which is also worth a visit.

 Kleifarvatn can be tricky to photograph.
 A lot of the landscape is ugly with some grotesque shapes that make a regular composition difficult.
 Luckily there is a lot to explore mostly on the road side of the lake.
+Allow plenty of time for exploring, any chance to stop the car safely, hop out and take a walk around looking for interesting shapes and colours in the foreground.
+These shots were all taken with 24mm.

 Winter is more interesting because the ice and snow break up the boring browns.
 The lake is affected by wind so it is common to have huge ice flows on one side of the lake.